-Inspired by traditions rooted in Vermont and Italy, hams are brined with maple syrup, tumbled with herbs and finished in the smokehouse.
-Smoky, succulent and delicious, we love slices of this on sandwiches, charcuterie boards, tossed into salads or with eggs in the morning.
+Inspired by traditions rooted in Vermont and Italy, we brine our hams with maple syrup and finish in the smokehouse.
+Smoky, succulent, and delicious, we love slices of this on sandwiches, charcuterie boards, tossed into salads or with eggs in the morning.

 Lean, herbed pork loin aged for 3 months.
 Bright and clean flavors and shaves into slices with a dusky blush hue.
 Same cut as Spanish Lomo.
 Lonza is the perfect combination of lean and fat with a smooth texture.